HyperJeanJean/TPW-TPI-Fixes/README.md

  - Optional: if you want to play on a 1080p monitor, you can copy the files from "TPW/1440x1080" into your installation folder, but be warned that this may have a negative impact on the game stability

+You can now launch the game.
+Remember to set your graphic settings to "high" and make sure the hardware renderer is enabled in the options for better graphics.

 ## Theme Park Inc

 **DO NOT LAUNCH THE GAME UNTIL YOU HAVE COMPLETED ALL THE STEPS!
 OTHERWISE THE GAME WILL USE A FALLBACK FONT FOR MOST OF ITS IN-GAME TEXT.**

+- If you had already installed the game:
+   - Backup your saves
+   - Uninstall the game
+   - Delete the installation folder (usually C:\Program Files (x86)\Bullfrog\Theme Park Inc)
+   - Delete the corresponding folder in your VirtualStore if it exists (usually C:\Users\\\<Your username\>\AppData\Local\VirtualStore\Program Files (x86)\Bullfrog\Theme Park Inc)
+   - Restart your computer

  - Install the game